Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/AppCreationScripts/AppCreationScripts.md

     cd AppCreationScripts
     ```

 1. Run the scripts.
-See below for the [four options](#four-ways-to-run-the-script) to do that.
+See below for the [two options](#two-ways-to-run-the-script) to do that.
 1. Open the Visual Studio solution, and in the solution's context menu, choose **Set Startup Projects**.
 1. select **Start** for the projects